 • Operates outside of the Part D benefit — completely separate from your normal drug coverage

 • Your Part D plan does not need to opt in.
-CMS administers the Bridge directly through a central claims processor
+CMS administers the Bridge directly through Humana as the central processor (BIN 028918 / PCN MEDDGLP1BR)

-• Only Wegovy (injection and tablets) and Zepbound are available through the Bridge
+• Wegovy (injection and tablets), Zepbound KwikPen (not vials or single-dose pens), and Foundayo are available through the Bridge

 • Your doctor submits prior authorization to CMS's central processor, not to your insurance company